Wednesday, July 22, 2015

 "We are placing all kids in the field and off the bench."

-But it looks like we are fielding a football scrimmage between an offense and a defense.
-We have first base, shortstop, 2nd base, shortstop and then 3rd base covered and 8 outfielders.
+But we are fielding a football scrimmage between an offense and a defense.
+We have a first base, shortstop, 2nd base, shortstop, and then 3rd base covered, and 8 outfielders.

 "Daddy, go away!"